The last tattered remnants of the Cuban nuclear program.

 The council made life hell for Rowley, blighting him with fines and threats, a lengthy court case and a total of 13 enforcement notices.
 One of the chief problems, according to the authorities, was that emergency vehicles couldn’t fit beneath the railway bridge to reach the venue… but the owner claimed there was more to it than that.
 The guard pointed us towards Rowley’s own pamphlet on the ship’s history in which he cites elaborate council plots, a gripping story of fraud and conspiracy.

 In 2004 the Fun Ship closed up for good.
 The council demanded that private security be posted on the dock at all times – an expensive final condition – though Rowley would still have the last word; in 2012 he commissioned a team of European graffiti artists to decorate the ship, with scenes that stank of institutionalised corruption and fascist police states.
 Dystopian images of pigs and chimps and cameras now form a permanent landmark on this sleepy corner of the Welsh coast.

-Night fell and the Sage led us up a hillside overlooking the town.
+Night fell and P led us up a hillside overlooking the town.
 We sat in a car park high above Prestatyn, watching the lights blink on the coastline down below; and beyond that, another constellation: the winking red beacons of the wind farm out at sea.

-We drove around Colwyn Bay the next morning, the Sage guiding us through some of the highlights of the coast.
+We drove around Colwyn Bay the next morning, P guiding us through some of the highlights of the coast.